 Geographical Location; As stated earlier, electricity rates vary from place to place and city to city.
 A supplier offering the same service with the same energy plan in San Antonio and Austin might not be offering the same rate in the two places.
 This is because of the difference in population size, cost of fuel, ease of transportation, taxation, among other factors.

 Fuel cost: Power plants depend on fuel to produce electricity.
 Therefore, an increase or decrease in fuel costs will have an impact on electricity rates.
 For example, if the cost of fuel increases significantly, the energy producers will have to adjust the prices to meet their cost of production, which ultimately means an increase in electricity rates.

 Policies and regulations: Most states have some common policies and regulations that govern different operations within the states.
 However, some policies are different and a good example are the policies on the generation and distribution of electricity.
 Some states have adopted the energy deregulation policy while others have a regulated energy policy.
 In Texas, it’s a bit of both where some cities have a deregulated energy system while others still have a regulated energy policy.
 This difference in electricity policies and regulations has an impact on electricity price and is one of the contributing factors for the different rates.

 Examples of good energy rates in Texas

-Energy deregulation in Texas has increased competition in the energy market leading to a decrease in energy prices.
-However, there are parts of Texas where energy is still regulated.
-If you are shopping for the right electricity plan, you need to first establish whether the area you are residing in or moving to, is energy deregulated.
+Energy deregulation in Texas has increased competition in the energy market, driving down energy prices.
+However, parts of Texas are still under federal energy regulation.
+If you are shopping for the right electricity plan, you need to determine first if your new home is in a deregulated area.

 Who has the best electricity rates in Texas?